 It takes a LOT of time to put together the final image you see in your feed!

 When I’m the one in the photos… it’s super awkward and requires my sweet husband to be an IG Husband which isn’t his dream job nor his best skill set (although having a tall husband does mean some great angles!)

 When it’s the kids being featured it means lots of bribery and taking a BILLION pics to get that one decent one where they aren’t doing super cheesy posed grins.

 I never, ever realized how much of a J O B instagram was until I started working in the space myself!

-I have HUGE appreciation for those perfect IG pics I see pop up in my feed b/c I know they are dang hard to make happen (or maybe these people have robots as kids?)
+I have a HUGE appreciation for those perfect Instagram mommy influencer pics I see pop up in my feed b/c I know they are dang hard to make happen (or maybe these people have robots as kids?)